bcroner/RiemannHypothesis/README.md

 # RiemannHypothesis
-a crack at proving the Riemann Hypothesis
+my July 2017 crack at proving the Riemann Hypothesis